 What Do Guinea Pigs Eat?

 Guinea pigs are cavies, representatives of the Caviidae family that includes many other rodents from South America.
+All cavies are social animals that live in groups.

-Domestic guinea pig species, Cavia porcellus, do not exist in the wild.
+Wild guinea pigs living on grassy plains feed on vegetation, including grasses and leaves.
+Domestic guinea pig species, Cavia porcellus, don’t exist in the wild.

 Water